 Professors Kate Bushby, Volker Straub and Hanns Lochmüller head the Centre and hold joint appointments between the University of Newcastle upon Tyne and the NHS.
 Their time is split between research and clinical commitments, both of which are mainly focused on muscle disease.

 The muscle team runs children's and adult clinics for over 1000 patients with a range of inherited neuromuscular diseases throughout the North of England.
 The main base for the children's clinic is Newcastle General Hospital, and for adults the International Centre for Life.
 Paediatric clinics are also held at a range of other locations throughout the region, in conjunction with local physiotherapists and other local staff.
-We aim to ensure that all clinics are multidisciplinary and attended by members of the team, which includes our specialist physiotherapist Dr Michelle Eagle, specialist genetic nurses Louise Hastings and Chris Harling, physiotherapy technical instructor Michelle McCallum and a Regional Care Advisor funded through the Muscular Dystrophy Campaign.
+We aim to ensure that all clinics are multidisciplinary and attended by members of the team, which includes our specialist physiotherapist Dr Michelle Eagle, specialist genetic nurses Gail Eglon and Louise Hastings, physiotherapy technical instructor Michelle McCallum and a Regional Care Advisor funded through the Muscular Dystrophy Campaign.
 We also have a programme of nurse-led clinics for myotonic dystrophy, with cardiological backup.

 The clinic has collaborative links with colleagues in cardiology, respiratory support, orthopaedics, neuropathology and other specialties.
 We welcome visiting doctors and other staff for specialised training in neuromuscular disease diagnosis and management.